 Skip to main content

-The João Monjardino Prize was created in 2021 under a new protocol between FCT and the Professor Francisco Pulido Valente Foundation, replacing the previous Pulido Valente Science Prize, which had its last edition in 2020.
+The João Monjardino Prize was created in 2021 under a new protocol between the FCT and the Professor Francisco Pulido Valente Foundation, replacing the previous Pulido Valente Science Prize, which had its last edition in 2020.

 More information on the FFPV website